davidderus/christopher/README.md

     # If not specified, the first link available is downloaded.
     favorite_hosts = ["uploaded.net", "rapidgator.net"]

+# WebServer configuration (optional)
+# The webserver accepts valid URLs and sent them to Christopher
+# debriders/downloader
 [webserver]
   # Setting a custom host (default to "127.0.0.1")
   host = "0.0.0.0"